 Each dog is an individual, and not every dog will play well with every other dog.
 Even as your dog makes recurring friends and you become confident about the type of dogs and play styles she prefers, never assume you know how a play session will go.
 Your dog is constantly changing, developing, and getting new ideas.
 Watch closely and keep an open mind to stay one step ahead of behavioral changes.

 Dogs press together side by side or butt to butt in a show of solidarity.
 They lick faces when they are showing friendship or making up for a social misstep.
-They lower themselves when they are showing submission, and stand over or put their paw or head on dogs to whom they are displaying dominance.
+They lower themselves when they are showing submission or apology, and stand over or put their paw or head on dogs in a show of strength and discipline.

 Don’t be Afraid to Get Involved